shirimo/thesis_files/README.md

 mod_powersetHlp - definitions specifications and lemmas provided for powerset algorithms.

 mod_powersetSize - interface and implementation modules of verified functionally powerset generating algorithm, and verifying the powerset size.

+**The code have been compiled with Dafny 2.3.0

 **The thesis PDF is in:
 Shiri_Morshtein_Thesis.pdf